sushma-ramesh/Library-Rental-System/README.md

 2. Create database schema in MySQL:
   CREATE DATABASE librarydb;

-3.Compile & Run the LibraryApp main class.
+3.Compile and Run the LibraryApp main class.